RyanTurnbomb/Sensor_Library/README.md

   - Takes readings on P1.3 coming from the left IR sensor

 - `void getRight`
-  - Takes readings on P1.4 coming from the left IR sensor
+  - Takes readings on P1.4 coming from the right IR sensor

+- `void getCenter`
+  - Takes readings on P1.5 coming from the center IR sensor

 ## Notes
 - Clears the ENC bit before taking a sensor reading